Scpel-lang/Nervous-Gaia/README.md

 intelligently on your x86_64 Hardware.

 NOTE:
-	Nervous is made possible by Scpel, a programming language designed specifically for this type of task and so yes, you need to build with a Scpel compiler.
+&emspNervous is made possible by Scpel, a programming language designed specifically &emspfor this type of task and so yes, you need to build with a Scpel compiler.

 # Support
 If in need of a detailed discussion about the entire project or have any suggestions, you